 - Cream Cheese: Keep it classic with a schmear of vegan cream cheese- plain or flavored.
 My favorite is my easy tofu cream cheese mixed with scallions.
 I love to add some lettuce, capers and red onion as well.

 - Vegan Butter and Jam: Keep it simple!
+I love adding my homemade Strawberry Jam.

 - Vegan Lox: Store-bought or homemade vegan carrot lox along with cream cheese and capers!